GarethW1994/shoes_api/readme.md

 6. Travis is now listening for changes on this repo.
 You can see each test by clicking on the shoes_api repo.

-- Another thing to note is that you'll need a `.travis.yml` file in the project that contains the language you're using and the version, in this case it will look something like this:
+- Another thing to note is that you'll need a `.travis.yml` file in this project, if it's not there.
+This file contains the language you're using and the version, in this case it will look something like this:
 ```
 language: node_js